 Enabling Conditional Logic

-To add optional payment to your form you first need to enable conditional logic.
-You can enable it by clicking Credit Card » Conditionals » Enable Conditional Logic.
+To add optional payment to your form you first need to enable conditional logic on the payment field.

 After you are done configuring the order form settings, click Save to store your changes and your form is ready to be published on your site.